RoverVan/GSoC-Procedure/Procedure.md

 optimize function for gaussian && add none censoring type optimization

 add function pointer to change the function by censoring type

+##July 1, 2017
+add all gaussian function type in iregnet_fit.cpp (not realize all yet)